 Project Sponsors

-Please note that any opinions, findings, and conclusions or recommendations expressed on this website are those of the author(s) and do not necessarily reflect the views of any of the current or past sponsors.
+Please note that any opinions, findings, and conclusions or recommendations expressed on this website are those of the author(s) and do not necessarily reflect the views of any of the current or past sponsors listed below.
 The sponsors had no influence on study design, data analysis or interpretation of results.
 Please also note that any links to other webstes do not imply approval of content on linked sites.
 Links are solely provided for the convenience of our viewers.

 The LHX project has received support in the past from: